 For the last eight years, I stewarded Burlington's Flynn Center, employing over 275 people annually, while presenting acclaimed artistic, educational, and community engagement programs, and serving as a home for Vermont artists and arts groups.
 During my tenure, the annual budget grew to $7.7 million.
 Two-thirds of the income derived from ticket sales.
 We achieved the final third thanks to the generosity of 2,800 members as well as hundreds of individuals, corporations, foundation and government agencies.
 The Flynn endowment, providing crucial annual operating support, grew to $10.8 million.

 Our staff mantra became “Everybody Belongs.”
 Partnering with 85 human and social service agencies, we provided discounted tickets for their constituents.
 Over 38,000 students attended school matinees, including over 7,100 who came for free.
 Scholarships were available for all educational classes and camps.

 Programs expanded to serve both artists and audiences with disabilities: exhibitions, performances, sensory-friendly drumming workshops, and Movement for Parkinson’s classes.
 Off-site, the Flynn collaborated with the Integrated Arts Academy, Boys and Girls Club, and King Street Center to better serve New Americans and other vulnerable communities.

-I want to bring my Flynn values of access and inclusion to campaign for State Representative in South Burlington’s Chittenden 7-3 district.
+I want to bring my Flynn values of access and inclusion to Montpelier as your State Representative in South Burlington’s Chittenden 7-3 district.

 Over the years, I often found myself in Montpelier testifying before House and Senate committees on the essential contributions made by the nonprofit sector – advocating not only for the arts, but also for shelters, food banks, affordable housing, hospitals, schools, churches, theaters, museums, libraries, and other social service agencies.
 Commentaries of mine aired on VPR and were published in VTDigger and the Burlington Free Press discussing arts and culture, the LGBT community, disability, tax reform, and an occasional piece about my Shetland pony.